 Two of the budgeted operating funds account for most of the Commonwealth's appropriated spending: the General Fund and the Commonwealth Transportation Fund (formerly the Highway Fund), from which approximately 98.7% of the budgeted operating fund outflows in fiscal 2017 were made.
-The remaining approximately 1.3% of budgeted operating fund outflows occurred in other operating funds: the Commonwealth Stabilization Fund, the Intragovernmental Service Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Public Safety Training Fund, the Community First Trust Fund, the Gaming Local Aid Fund and the Local Aid Stabilization Fund.
-There were also 17 budgeted funds which were authorized by law but had no activity in fiscal 2017: the Collective Bargaining Reserve Fund, the Tax Reduction Fund, the Dam Safety Trust Fund, the International Educational and Foreign Language Grant Program Fund, the Education Fund, the Gaming Economic Development Fund, the Massachusetts Tourism Fund, the Temporary Holding Fund, the Substance Abuse Prevention and Treatment Fund, the Children and Families Protection Fund, the Home and Community-based Services Policy Lab Fund, the Regional Water Entity Reimbursement Fund, the Local Capital Projects Fund, the Manufacturing Fund, the Community College Fund, the Agricultural Resolve and Security Fund, and the Marijuana Regulation Fund.
+The remaining approximately 1.3% of budgeted operating fund outflows occurred in other operating funds: the Intragovernmental Service Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Public Safety Training Fund, the Community First Trust Fund, the Gaming Local Aid Fund and the Local Aid Stabilization Fund.
+A number of budgeted funds were authorized by law but had no activity in fiscal 2017.
+The Commonwealth Stabilization Fund earned interest in fiscal 2017 but had no outflows.

 At the end of a fiscal year, undesignated balances in the budgeted operating funds, unless excluded by law, are used to calculate the consolidated net surplus.
 Under state finance law, balances in the Stabilization Fund, the Tax Reduction Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Fund, the Public Safety Training Fund, the Community First Trust Fund, and the Local Aid Stabilization Fund are excluded from the consolidated net surplus calculation.
+According to state finance law, deficits in any funds included in the consolidated net surplus calculation are eliminated by transfers from other consolidated net surplus funds that have surplus balances, and any undesignated or unreserved balances remaining in the consolidated net surplus funds are transferred to the Commonwealth Stabilization Fund.